-What is the relationship between problem gambling and suicide?
+The image below shows the relationship between problem gambling and concurrent disorders.10

 problem gambling and suicide.

 Research shows that problem gambling and mental health disorders may influence each other thus causing less definitive diagnoses.
 More research is needed to confirm this relationship.